-n., The product of the database design process that aims to identify and organize the required data logically and physically.
+n., The product of the database design process which aims to identify and organize the required data logically and physically.
 A data model says what information is to be contained in a database, how the information will be used, and how the items in the database will be related to each other.
+[Computer and Information Sciences]